euler-xyz/IPriceOracle/README.md

 For prices to make sense logically, there normally needs to be two values: a bid and an ask.
 The bid is always lower than the ask.
 If these two values were equivalent, then trading activity would occur until a [market clearing](https://en.wikipedia.org/wiki/Market_clearing) condition is reached, leaving a non-zero gap between the bid and ask.

-The `getPrices` and `getTicks` support returning separate bid and ask values, which is referred to as a two-sided price.
+The `getQuotes` and `getTicks` support returning separate bid and ask values, which is referred to as a two-sided price.
 The meaning of the gap between these two values is defined by the oracle implementation, and could be a combination of any of the following:

 * Actual market price quotes (ideally averaged over time using TWAPs etc)
 * Confidence level estimations of pricing sources